Avian, Exotic, And Zoological Medicine

 Primary Care & Wellness, Avian & Exotic Medicine

-Special interests in exotic and zoo animal medicine.
+Special interests and significant experience in exotic and zoo animal medicine.
 He is the veterinarian for the Bergen County Zoo and is a consultant for The James A. McFaul Environmental Center in Wyckoff, New Jersey.

 Dr. KB Brown